Wellbeing in education

 Resources for learners, parents and whānau

-Bullying free NZ(external link): information, resources and tools to help support students, parents and whānau affected by bullying, understand what they can do about it and how to help build a safe, bullying free environment.
+Bullying Free NZ has information, resources and tools to help support students, parents and whānau affected by bullying, understand what they can do about it and how to help build a safe, bullying free environment.

-Supporting young people with stress, anxiety and/or depression(external link): guidelines produced by the Ministry of Social Development for anyone support a young person and helping them to access mental health advice and support.
+The 'supporting young people with stress, anxiety and/or depression' guidelines were produced by the Ministry of Social Development (MSD) for anyone support a young person and helping them to access mental health advice and support.

 Last reviewed: Has this been useful?
 Give us your feedback